Voting Record — Eric Illsley MP, Barnsley Central (10305)

 Commons23 May 2006Education and Inspections Bill — Ballot of parents to change from community school to foundation school — rejected minorityno Rebel

-11 Apr 2005Stopped being a member of the Foreign Affairs Committee
+11 Apr 2005Stopped being Member, Foreign Affairs Committee

-11 Apr 2005Stopped being a member of the Chairmen's Panel Committee
+11 Apr 2005Stopped being Member, Chairmen's Panel Committee

 Commons26 Jan 2005Car Mileage Allowance minorityno Rebel